Azure/Service-Fabric-Troubleshooting-Guides/Deployment/SFRP-VMSS-Validations.md

 1. I received a notification saying that my cluster was violating one of these validators, however, the cluster doesn't seem to currently exist?

 > This would indicate that you at one point had a cluster that was violating one of these validators.
-Please review your templates and ensure you are following the best practices with an SFRP VMSSS
+Please review your templates and ensure you are following best practices for a SFRP VMSS